Ishnoor-Singh/meetingAnalyzer/backend/README.md

 To prevent a certain file or directory from being linted, add it to `.eslintignore` and `.prettierignore`.

 To maintain a consistent coding style across different IDEs, the project contains `.editorconfig`

-## Contributing

-Contributions are more than welcome!
-Please check out the [contributing guide](CONTRIBUTING.md).

 ## Inspirations